 Finding quality leads online and successfully converting them to paying customers absolutely requires your business to master the use of landing pages.
-Knowing when and how to use landing pages effectively can cause your close/win rate to skyrocket and drive success for individual online campaigns.
+Knowing when and how to use a landing page effectively can cause your close/win rate to skyrocket and drive success for individual online campaigns.

-Custom, lead-focused landing pages accelerate online leads through your digital marketing funnel.
+Customized, high-converting landing pages accelerate online leads through your digital marketing funnel.
 They provide a crucial tool for bridging the gap between a curious click and a conversion.
-When someone clicks on a marketing campaign link leading to a custom landing page, it takes them on a concise and controlled journey with only one implied outcome.
+When someone clicks on a marketing campaign link leading to a custom page, it takes them on a concise and controlled journey with only one implied outcome.
 All of the factors they need to convince a lead to heed the call to action are present on the page.
 No distractions get in the way.

-By packaging all of the information needed to close a deal into a landing page, businesses can increase their volume of conversions and quality leads.
+By packaging all of the information needed to close a deal into a lander, businesses can increase their volume of conversions and quality leads.
 Forty-three percent of businesses consider landing pages “Very Effective.”
-Only 8 percent consider landing pages “not effective.”
+Only 8 percent consider them “not effective.”

-Businesses following best practices like A/B testing get even more value out of landing pages through iterative improvements.
+Businesses following best practices like A/B testing get even more value out of landers through iterative improvements.
 One luxury home builder spurred a 166 percent increase in leads after A/B testing a new form design.

-So, designing quality landing pages and optimizing them over time is a crucial part of increasing your sales win rate.
+So, designing quality landers and optimizing them over time is a crucial part of increasing your sales win rate.
 But when might your campaign need a custom and lead-focused landing page?
-Read on to find out how the answer may be “more often than you think” and how to increase landing page conversions through best practices.
+Read on to find out how the answer may be “more often than you think” and how to increase conversions through best practices.